rakshazi/social2atom/README.md

 ```

 ### Some implicit reasons (FAQ)
+> Q: How to get vk.com token?
+>
+> A: Read all info here: https://vk.com/dev/auth_sites, you need following scopes:
+> `video,offline`

+> Q: How to get facebook.com token?
+>
+> A: Create app (for websites) and get it token (App token) here: https://developers.facebook.com

 > Q: Why no API libraries were used?
 >
 > A: Because API library contains a lot of unnecessary (for this project) things
 > (eg: Managing users and groups in VK, but really needed only read access to groups)
 > and (owing to first part of answer) a lot of unnecessary dependencies.

-> Q: How to get vk.com token?
->
-> A: Read all info here: https://vk.com/dev/auth_sites